 As described by Kevin Lennon, NCAA Vice President for Division I Governance, “Kristen’s keen intellect invites others to think more broadly about the world we share; her passion inspires others to care about all their neighbors and co-workers; and her “can-do” and courageous attitude challenges all those around her to take action when respect, civility and human dignity are at stake.”

-Additionally, GALA will be honoring a ND alum for his work in Academic Achievement:
+Additionally, GALA honored a ND alum for his work in Academic Achievement: